Faron's Flamingos

-Faron's Flamingos were an English band.
-In spite of having a lack of success due to poor decision making, they remain an important part of the Merseybeat history.
-They also have the distinction of being the first major example of the Mersey Motown sound with their release of "Do You Love Me".
+Faron's Flamingos were an English Merseybeat band.
+Despite their lack of commercial success, they remain an important part of Merseybeat history and have the distinction of being the first major example of the "Mersey Motown" sound with their release of "Do You Love Me".

 Background

-Fronted by William “Faron” Ruffley, the group was considered one of the best live groups on the Merseybeat scene.
-The Faron name came about as a result of the lead singer's antics on stage.
+Fronted by William "Faron" Ruffley (born 8 January 1942 in Liverpool), the group was considered one of the best live groups on the Merseybeat scene.
 Bob Wooler, the DJ from The Cavern nicknamed him Faron, 'the panda-footed prince of prance'.
-Their blistering version of "Do You Love Me", according to Record Collector magazine was the first major example of the Mersey Motown sound.
+Their blistering version of "Do You Love Me was the first major example of the Mersey Motown sound.